top of page

 BONUS IDEA!
 I have two lists in clear sleeve plastic protectors in the front of my binder: one for favorite kid lunches and one for favorite family dinners.
 I'm working on a third master index list of the recipes from cookbooks that we like so I don't have to flip through cookbooks for ideas.

-Now that your binder is organized by sections, you are ready for the third hack for the finishing touches!
+Now that your binder is organized by sections, you are ready for Step 3 for the finishing touches!

-Hack 3: Make a new section or use a pocket in the front for new recipes to try.
+Step 3: Make a new section or use a pocket in the front for new recipes TO TRY.

 I often print recipe pages from my favorite chefs to try at a future time.
 But my inclusion baseline sets a boundary.
 It must be a tried and true recipe that at least 3 members of my family enjoyed.
 Until I’ve tried the new recipe, it sits in the front pocket of my binder.

-• Plan recipes with your use up bins first.
+• Start meal plans with recipes that include your use up bins first.

 • Plan recipes for ingredients you have.